Marple, Greater Manchester: Governance

+There is one main tier of local government covering Marple, at metropolitan borough level: Stockport Metropolitan Borough Council.
+The council is a member of the Greater Manchester Combined Authority, which is led by the directly-elected Mayor of Greater Manchester.
+Two wards for council elections are named after Marple: Marple North and Marple South and High Lane.
+For national elections, Marple forms part of the Hazel Grove constituency.

+Administrative history

+Marple was historically a township and chapelry in the ancient parish of Stockport, which formed part of the Macclesfield Hundred of Cheshire.
+From the 17th century onwards, parishes were gradually given various civil functions under the poor laws, in addition to their original ecclesiastical functions.
+In some cases, including Stockport, the civil functions were exercised by each township separately rather than the parish as a whole.
+In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so Marple also became a civil parish.

+In 1875, Marple was made a local government district, administered by an elected local board.
+Such districts were reconstituted as urban districts under the Local Government Act 1894.
+In 1922, Marple Urban District Council bought Hollins House to serve as its headquarters; the grounds of the house were gifted to the council at the same time by the Carver family for converting into Marple Memorial Park, being Marple's war memorial.

+The urban district was significantly enlarged in 1936 to take in the area of the two neighbouring parishes of Ludworth (which included Marple Bridge) and Mellor.
+Ludworth and Mellor were on the east bank of the River Goyt, and had been in Derbyshire prior to being transferred into Marple.

+Marple Urban District was abolished in 1974 under the Local Government Act 1972.
+The area became part of the Metropolitan Borough of Stockport in Greater Manchester.

 Public services

 Water is supplied to the area by United Utilities.
 The nearest NHS hospital is Stepping Hill in Stockport, which is run by the Stockport NHS Foundation Trust.
 Marple has a police station, served by Greater Manchester Police, close to the library and Memorial Park.
 It also has a fire station, run by Greater Manchester Fire and Rescue Service, located behind the Asda supermarket in the town centre.

 Culture and community

 Since 1932, Marple has had a cinema in a building designed in 1878 as a place of worship or refuge.
 The building was purchased in 1932 by the 'Marple Cinema Company' and became the Regent Cinema.
 It remains open as one of the few independent cinemas in the UK.

 The town has two brass bands: the Marple Band and the Hawk Green (Marple) Band.